 Yeah, where else can you have a house with a yard?

 (SOUNDBITE OF CAR BEEPING)

 GLINTON: The mayor and I decided to go for a drive around town.
 South Bend is like so many towns in the Midwest: If you look around you can see traces of their former glory.
-Near downtown, there's a Catholic church that's essentially across the street from another Catholic church; St. Patrick for the Irish, St. Peguish(ph) for the Poles.
-There're sturdy, low slung houses and a tavern on almost every corner.
+Near downtown here, there's a Catholic church that's essentially across the street from another Catholic church; St. Patrick's for the Irish, St. Hedwig's for the Poles.
+There's sturdy, low-slung houses and a tavern on almost every corner.

 BUTTIGIEG: Try to show you Joe's Tavern.
-It's thought of as kind of old fashion but the hipsters have discovered it.
+It's thought of as kind of old-fashioned, but the hipsters have discovered it.

 GLINTON: I've got to say, you probably have to be really hip to live in South Bend.

 BUTTIGIEG: We're the tip of the spear, man.